By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 The caution about jewelry goes double for fragrances.
 To put it simply, no one should be able to detect your aftershave, cologne, or perfume much beyond hugging distance.

-The content of the interview itself–what sort of questions to expect and how to answer them–is a topic for another time, and The Coaching Educator does help clients with preparation for that all-important discussion.
-But whatever your level of preparedness, you can be confident that you’re more likely to get a respectful hearing if your appearance and demeanor suggest that you’re worth listening to.
-Presenting yourself appropriately is a vital part of performing well in almost any interview, and the college admissions interview is no exception.
+The content of the college interview itself–what sort of questions to expect and how to answer them–is a topic for another time, and The Coaching Educator does help clients with preparation for that all-important discussion.
+But whatever your level of preparedness, you can be confident that you’re more likely to get a respectful hearing if your appearance and demeanor in the college interview setting suggest that you’re worth listening to.
+Presenting yourself appropriately is a vital part of performing well in almost any interview, and the college interview is no exception.